antonio-marasescu/the-stc-repository/cloud/aws/aws.md

 # Amazon Web Services (AWS)

-## Cloud Computing
+AWS provides Cloud computing which means providing capabilities for a developer to don't manage his infrastructure at home/work and only focus on development.

-Providing capabilities for a developer to don't manage his infrastructure at home/work and only focus on development.
+There are several types of how access can be provided:
 - **IaaS** (Infrastructure as a Service)
   - provides building blocks for cloud IT
   - provides networking, computers and data storage space